labsyspharm/minerva-story-upload/README.md

 ### Prerequesites

 - Know your O2 Login Username / Password
-- Understand how to ssh form a command line
+- Understand how to ssh from a command line

 Transfer any .story.json or .csv files to o2: